Hammock

 A hammock, from Spanish hamaca, borrowed from Taíno and Arawak hamaka, is a sling made of fabric, rope, or netting, suspended between two or more points, used for swinging, sleeping, or resting.
 It normally consists of one or more cloth panels, or a woven network of twine or thin rope stretched with ropes between two firm anchor points such as trees or posts.
 Hammocks were developed by native inhabitants of the Americas for sleeping, as well as the English.
 Later, they were used aboard ships by sailors to enable comfort and maximize available space, by explorers or soldiers travelling in wooded regions and eventually by parents in the early 1920s for containing babies just learning to crawl.
 Today they are popular around the world for relaxation; they are also used as a lightweight bed on camping trips.
 The hammock is often seen as a symbol of summer, leisure, relaxation and simple, easy living.

 Etymology

-The word hammock comes, via Spanish, from a Taíno culture Arawakan word meaning 'stretch of cloth' from the Arawak root -maka while ha- indicated the action of hanging.
+The word hammock comes, via Spanish, from a Taíno Arawakan word from Santo Domingo meaning 'stretch of cloth' from the Arawak root -maka while ha- indicated the action of hanging.
 The Amerindian origin of the word was often obscured in English-language sources from the late 18th century onward.
 Samuel Johnson claimed that it was of Saxon origin, but his etymology was soon debunked.
 Hamaka was meaningfully transformed into modern German Hängematte, Swedish Hängmatta and Dutch Hangmat, and calqued from Swedish into Finnish riippumatto (all literally hanging mat).